metabase/metabase/docs/exploration-and-organization/events-and-timelines.md

 An event is basically a date + a title + a description + an icon.
 You can add events to Metabase to show important milestones, launches, or anything else, right alongside your data.

+Metabase will only display events on time series charts when viewing an individual question.
+Metabase won't display events on charts in dashboard cards.

 ## Timelines

 Timelines are groups of events associated with a [collection](collections.md).